 Should I be worried about additives and fillers?

 While researching calcium supplement additives, we ran into some controversy surrounding artificial colors and fillers, especially titanium dioxide and magnesium stearate, which have been linked to health concerns in high doses.
 We reached out to Morgan Statt, a health and consumer safety advocate at Consumersafety.org, for some help getting to the bottom of the issue.
 Her take?
 Don’t be alarmed by these ingredients.
 She stressed that the health concerns linked to titanium dioxide and magnesium stearate tend to arise from overdoses.
-(And in fact, calcium itself can cause problems if you take excessive amounts of it.)
-In other words, the phrase “everything in moderation” applies even to dietary supplements.
+In fact, a European research panel found no adverse risks from ingesting titanium dioxide at all, while the US National Institutes of Health report that magnesium stearate toxicity is “very rare.”

 Magnesium and vitamin K are also important.